Mr-Thop/GDSC/README.md

 - Make Sure that you include all the .pkl and .h5 files within the directory of homepage.py
 - Wait Till the Model Loads as it may Take time to load itself (around 3 mins for each)

+- With all the WebPage Folder Downloaded you can Run the Index.html file in order to run the file.